Heavenly Christmas: a different perspective

 [Angel bows and exits.
 God stands, staring focused on audience.
 Satan enters]

-God: [Gruffly, without turning to ‘notice’ he’s entered] What are you doing here?
+God: [Unimpressed, without turning to have seen he’s entered] What are you doing here?

-Satan: [Smug] I’ve just come to thank you.
-I’m REALLY looking forward to hosting your son’s little visit to my home.
-I know I’ve slipped up in the past, but I PROMISE I’ll be good from now on.
+Satan: [Smug] Go-d!
+It's been so long.
+I love what you've done with the place.
+I’ve just come to thank you.
+I’m REALLY looking forward to hosting your son’s little visit to my kingdom. [looks down at audience] I know I’ve slipped up in the past, but I PROMISE I’ll be good from now on.

 God: He will save my children from your clutches, Satan.
-Now get out.
+Your scam will be over.
+Get out.
+You know you're no longer welcome here.

-Satan: [Angry evil.]
+Satan: [switches instantly to aggressive evil.]
 I’ve converted perfect beings to my side before and I’ll do it again.

-[ As Satan exits, swiftly and confidently, deliberately pushes flowers off pedestal, in rage, without missing a step.]
+[ As Satan exits, swiftly and confidently, deliberately pushes flowers off pedestal with an 'aauugghh!', in rage, without missing a step.]

 Angel: [Slightly depressed] Here’s the flowers you asked for.